-Chair: David Kerr | david.kerr@oregonstate.edu
+Chair: Jason McCarley | jason.mccarley@oregonstate.edu

 The SPS Graduate Education Committee (GEC) is made up of graduate faculty members in the School of Psychological Science and is responsible for creating and regulating policies and systems that support the graduate program.
-The GEC Chair, also known as the Graduate Program Director, can answer questions about the graduate program policies, resources and teaching assignments.
+The GEC Chair, also known as the Graduate Program Director, can answer questions about the graduate program policies and resources.